Be firm on consistent car-seat rules for your preschooler

 If your child is less than 4 feet, 9 inches tall and has outgrown the weight and height limits of the forward-facing car seat, transition to a backseat booster.
 The child should ride on the booster using a seat belt with lap and shoulder straps.
 The lap belt sits low on the hips, not on the stomach.
 The shoulder belt is on the shoulder, not on the neck, under the arm or behind the back.
 The seat belt is snug, flat and comfortable.
 He may be between 8 and 12 years of age before the seat belt fits.

-Seventy-three percent of car seats are not used or installed correctly, so use these guidelines to check your car seat before hitting the road:
+Seventy-three percent of car seats are not used or installed correctly, so check these guidelines before hitting the road:

 Right seat: Check the label on your car seat to ensure it's appropriate for your child's age, weight and height.
 Like milk, your car seat has an expiration date, so be sure to check that too.